Administration

 Rabbi Eitan Mayer

-Mrs. Bracha Krohn is Director of Guidance and Coordinator of Special Programming.
-She teaches Tanakh, Midrash, and Rabbinic Thought at Midreshet Moriah.
-Bracha, as her students call her, has an enthusiasm for learning which permeates the classroom.
+Mrs. Bracha Krohn, our Menahelet, teaches Tanach, Musar, and Halachah.
+Bracha has an enthusiasm for learning which permeates the classroom.
 Her dynamic teaching style encourages participation and fosters a strong desire to learn, and her openness and genuineness create an environment for thoughtful, honest questioning.
 She has a special way of identifying with students and showing them her authentic care and concern.
-Bracha learned at Michlala, was Jewish Studies valedictorian and earned a BA at Stern College in Jewish Studies and English Literature, and is completing her MA in Bible at Yeshiva University’s Bernard Revel Graduate School.
+Bracha learned at Michlala, was Jewish Studies valedictorian and earned a BA at Stern College in Jewish Studies and English Literature, and studied Bible at Yeshiva University’s Bernard Revel Graduate School.
 She taught for seven years at the Fuchs Mizrachi School and the Women's Beit Midrash in Cleveland, before making aliyah in 2008.
-Bracha currently serves on the educational staff of Camp Stone, where she returns each summer with her family.
-She lives in Efrat with her husband and three children.
+Bracha currently serves on the educational staff of Camp Stone, where she returns each summer.
+She lives in Efrat with her family.

 mporat-zibman@midreshetmoriah.org